Last Updated on May 25, 2023 by admin

 There are a lot of great lodging options in Pasadena.
 I’ll share my personal review of two hotels I’ve stayed at, as well as some further ideas!

-- Hyatt Place Pasadena: My favorite hotel in Pasadena (that I’ve stayed at so far) is the Hyatt Place Pasadena.
+- Hyatt Place Pasadena: Where I usually stay in Pasadena is the Hyatt Place Pasadena.
 The Hyatt is conveniently located near Colorado Boulevard, so everything is walkable.
 The rooms are spacious, the complimentary breakfast was delicious, and there’s an outdoor pool.
-This hotel has everything that I could possibly want for a trip to Pasadena.
+The lobby was very large with a lot of break-out seating areas.
+On a rainy day, my daughter enjoyed running up and down the ramp over and over.

 - Saga Motor Hotel Pasadena: This classic hotel on Route 66 is timeless.